doingandlearning/indicia-php-security/README.md

 ### Day 3:

--   Data Protection and Application Security Integration
+- AWS security
-    -   GDPR
+- GDPR and Data Protection
--   Cypress
+- Cross-Origin Resource Sharing (CORS)
--   CI/CD
+- Cookies in Laravel
--   DDOS
+- Using Cypress to Test for Security Vulnerabilities
-    -   Rate limiting
+- CI/CD with a Security Focus
-    -   WAP/Cloudflare
+- CSRF in Laravel
--   Auditing and Compliance
+- DDOS Protection and Rate Limiting
--   CSRF
+- Final Security Thoughts

 ## After the course